 Note If you use the default edition to analyze and compute data, skip this step.
 The default edition uses the billing method based on the number of bytes scanned.
 For more information about the differences between the default edition and DLA CU Edition, see Differences between pay-per-byte and pay-per-CU.

 - Build a data lake.
 You can use one of the following methods to build a data lake:

 - Manually upload files to Object Storage Service (OSS).
 Then, use the metadata crawling feature to create tables to build a data lake.
-For more information, see Upload objects and Crawl metadata.
+For more information, see Upload objects and OSS data sources.

 - Use another service to deliver files to OSS.
 For example, use the ActionTrail console to deliver log files to OSS.
 Then, use the metadata crawling feature to create tables to build a data lake.
-For more information, see Create a single-account trail and Crawl metadata.
+For more information, see Create a single-account trail and OSS data sources.